chesteklab/LINK_dataset/README.md

 ## Getting the Data
 1. Clone this repository
 2. Create a conda environment using the requirement.txt file, and also install pytorch
-3. Install the dandi-cli tool using: `pip install dandi`
+3. Install the dandi-cli tool using: `pip install dandi`, if not already installed.
 4. Download the dataset with `dandi download DANDI:001201`

-5. Then, adjusting filepaths, run the script `convert_dandi_nwb_to_pkl.py`
+## Accessing the data
+Data can be accessed aas an nwb file, or converted to dictionaries (with sligtly less information) using the script `convert_dandi_nwb_to_pkl.py` in the `dataset_preparation` folder.

+## Visualizing the data
+For a quick way to look at the timeseries data, use the script above to convert the data to dictionaries, then specify the location of the new .pkl files in `dataset_preparation\config.py`, then run the cell in `3_data_review_tool.ipynb`.
+You may also want to set an output directory in the config file or the tool may break when terminating plotting.
+Use the `+500` and `-500` buttons to scrub through the data.
+If two target styles are present on a day, you can use the `Change Target Style` button to view one or the other.
+You can ignore the rest of the UI, this was for manual data review.

 ## Reproducing figures
-Once the data is prepared, you can recreate the figures in the paper by running the following scripts:
+To recreate the figures in the paper, first convert the data to dictionaries using the script mentioned above.
+Once the data is prepared, you can recreate the figures in the paper by running the following scripts in the analysis folder.
+You will also need to download the font Atkinson Hyperlegible (available [here](https://www.brailleinstitute.org/freefont/)) adn rebuild your mpl cache, or change the font in the rcparams of the scripts:

-To recreate the target position and data distribution plots in figure 1, please run the script `datasetoverview.py` To recreate the subfigures a,b and c in the neural signals over time figure, run the script `signal_changes.py`, making sure to set filepath in `signal_utils.py` and if running for the first time, set the calc_avg_sbp and calc_pr parameters to true.
+To recreate the target position and data distribution plots in Figure 1, please run the script `dataset_overview.py` in the dataset_overview folder
+To recreate Figure 2A-C, run the script `signal_changes.py` in the signal_changes folder, making sure to set filepath in `signal_utils.py` and if running for the first time, set the calc_avg_sbp and calc_pr parameters to true.
-To recreate the subfigures d and e in the neural signals over time figure, run `dimensionality_across_days_analysis.ipynb` To recreate the tuning figure, run the script `single_channel_tuning.py`, making sure to update the filepaths in `tuning_utils.py` and setting the calc_tunings flag to true.
+To recreate Figure 2D-E, run `dimensionality_across_days_analysis.ipynb` in the pop_level_analyses folder.
+To recreate Figure 3, run the script `single_channel_tuning.py` in the single_channel_tuning folder, making sure to update the filepaths in `tuning_utils.py` and setting the calc_tunings flag to true.
-To recreate the decoding figure, refer to the readme in the bci_decoding folder.
+To recreate Figure 4, refer to the readme in the bci_decoding folder.

 ## Info for NWB files
 For a NWBHDF5IO object named nwb: